Last Updated on April 8, 2021 by queenie mak

 They also have a takeout counter where I saw the long queue.
-Even though I don’t speak any Mandarin, I was able to get myself a delicious boxed dinner to bring back to my Airbnb.
+Even though I don’t speak any Mandarin, I was able to get myself a delicious boxed dinner to bring back to my hotel.
 It was tasty and very inexpensive!

 One of the most famous food vendor is the one above, which is across the street from the braised pork rice.
 They only sell one thing and it’s what everyone wants when they visit Ziquang Night Market.